 Personally I felt very good.
 I was not tired in any way.
 Once Juan left, it started to feel like my solo trip from the previous year.

-As usual at the high elevation, I had sleep problems; I would wake up in the middle of the night and I had a hard time falling back to sleep.
+As usual at the high elevation for me, I had some sleep problems.
+I would wake up in the middle of the night and I had a hard time falling back to sleep.
 My mouth got really dry during the night and I needed to drink a lot of water (2 liters during the night).
 Because of all this drinking I had to go and pee 5 times during the night as well.
 This became very tedious as leaving a warm sleeping bag was not very comfortable and it was disturbing to Dorje, with whom I shared the tent.

 The following day we were planning to move to a higher camp at 5,600m (known as the Sherpani Col basecamp).
 It was a large gain in altitude in one day and hopefully I would feel good.
 I was most concerned about the West Col camp at 6,200m.
 The camp is remote and high.
 It would be hard to go down from there fast in case of any altitude issues.
 A helicopter evacuation would be tricky if the weather was not good.
 The helicopters can fly up to 23,000 feet according to the pilot who evacuated Juan.